-BMX racing typically takes place on purpose-built race track that meet requirements of British Cycling regulations.
+BMX racing typically takes place on a purpose-built race track that meets requirements of British Cycling regulations.

 Tracks designed for BMX racing will vary, but they will generally include a start hill that is several metres in height and a starting gate.

 Regional BMX racetracks, for example, are usually over around 300 metres long and include a hill start, jumps, straights and berms that test BMX racing skills to the full.

 Modern BMX starting gates will usually accommodate up to eight riders, and one of the first skills a rider will learn is how to make the best start possible.

 No matter how skilled a rider you are if you don't get a good snap out the BMX start gate you will end up trailing behind the competition.

 It's vital to master good BMX start gate techniques

 The biggest advantage of getting a good start is that the racer can concentrate on the track obstacles ahead and not worry about having to overtake a rider who's in front.

 It is considered essential for any serious rider to master the skill of a fast start and top riders will spend many hours honing their BMX start gate technique and snap to ensure the best start to any race.